FESOM/fesom2_doc/doc/getting_started/getting_started.rst

       Div_c=5
       Leith_c=.5

 After running for about a month change one of the parameters to more standard values.
-If you change the values of run lengh and restart output frequency (which you prpbebly whant to do during the spinup, to run for short periods), don't forget to change them back in the ``namelist.config``:
+If you change the values of run lengh and restart output frequency (which you probably want to do during the spinup, to run for short periods), don't forget to change them back in the ``namelist.config``:

 ::